upcs/cs341-project-ss2020-python/README.md

 ### Deployment
 - The website is now deployed [here](http://python-portland-pollution.appspot.com/) on Google Cloud's App Engine.
 - Using Travis-CI, the master branch will automatically be deployed to the cloud when updated.
 Travis-CI has a built in deployment option to Google's App Engine.
 In order to do so, a API was encrpyted into the repo and decryption keys were uploaded to travis.
-- Because our project uses Vue as a frontend and Express as a backend, we had to run a build script to compile our Vue files into html and export them into the Express sever.
+- Because our project uses Vue as a frontend and Express as a backend, we had to run a build script to compile our Vue files into html and export them into the Express server.

 ### Code Coverage
 - The code coverage after this sprint dramatically increased.
-We found out how to mock Vue components so they can be tested, and we figured out that our API was excluded from the code coverage.
-Previously, we were running our Express server in a separate console from the console that ran our unit tests
+- We found out how to mock Vue components so they can be tested, and we figured out that our API was excluded from the code coverage.
+The issue was that we were running our Express/API server in a separate console from the console that ran our unit tests.
+To include the API tests, we required Express' index.js file in the initial lines of a unit test.
+Then, we manually started the server before all tests were ran and stopped it after all tests finished.

 ## Sprint 3